sftcd/openssl/esnistuff/lighttpd.md

 The LDFLAGS seems to be needed to pick up the right .so's.

-##  Test config:
+##  Configuration

-Idea is to copy over a basic lighttpd config that can re-use the keys (TLS and ESNI) otherwise used by ``testserver.sh`` so we'll put things below in ``esnistuff`` for now.
+Idea is to copy over a basic lighttpd config that can re-use the keys (TLS and ESNI) otherwise used by ``testserver.sh`` so we'll put things below ``esnistuff`` in our openssl repo clone for now.

+I modified the ``make-example-ca.sh`` script to produce the catenated private key + certificate files that lighttpd needs to match that configuration.

 That config is in [``lighttpdmin.conf``](./lighttpdmin.conf)

-That basically has:

-- example.com and foo.example.com listening on port 3443
+That basically has example.com and foo.example.com listening on port 3443.
-- (ESNI enabling TBD)

-I modified the ``make-example-ca.sh`` script to produce the catenated private key + certificate files that lighttpd needs to match that configuration.
+To ESNI-enable that I added two new lighttpd configuration settings:

+- ssl.esnimaxage - a time in seconds specifying how old an ESNI key pair can get (0 => infinite age, and 0 is the default so this is optional)
+- ssl.esnikeydir - the name of a directory we scan for ESNI key files (as produced by [``mk_esnikeys.c``](./mk_esnikeys.c) - we load all key pairs where we find matching <foo>.priv and <foo>.pub files with the right content that are not older than ssl.esnimaxage - this is basically how you enable ESNI

-##  Test run:
+##  Test runs

-The script [``testlighttpd.sh``](./testlighttpd.sh) sets environment vars and then runs lighttpd from the build, listening on ports 3000 and 3443:
+The script [``testlighttpd.sh``](./testlighttpd.sh) sets environment vars and then runs lighttpd from the build, listening (for HTTPS only) on port 3443:

             $ ./testlighttpd.sh

+That starts the server in the foreground so you need to hit ``^C`` to exit.
+There's some temporary logging about ESNI that'll go away when we're more done.

-As of now, you can test that with either of:
+You can test that without ESNI with either of:

             $ ./testclient.sh -p 3443 -s localhost -n -c example.com -d -f index.html
             $ ./testclient.sh -p 3443 -s localhost -n -c foo.example.com -d -f index.html

-Without having really tried anything, it looks like ESNI greasing works with that!
-(Or at least doesn't break it:-)
+Even before we changed any lighttpd code, ESNI greasing worked!

             $ ./testclient.sh -p 3443 -s localhost -n -c example.com -d -f index.html -g

-You can actually see the 0xffce extension value returned in the EncryptedExtensions with that, so it does seem to be using my ESNI code.
+You can see the 0xffce extension value returned in the EncryptedExtensions with that, so it does seem to be using my ESNI code.

-Note that if you omit the "-n" above, then a real ESNI will be sent and cause an error:

-            2019-09-27 15:49:04: (mod_openssl.c.1796) SSL: 1 error:14000438:SSL routines::tlsv1 alert internal error

-I guess that should be a useful pointer into the lighttpd ``mod_openssl`` code!

-## Configuring ESNI in lighttpd

-I added two new configuration settings:

-- ssl.esnimaxage - a time in seconds specifying how old an ESNI key pair can get (0 => infinite age)
-- ssl.esnikeydir - the name of a directory we scan for ESNI key files (as produced by [``mk_esnikeys.c``](./mk_esnikeys.c) - we load all key pairs where we find matching <foo>.priv and <foo>.pub files with the right content that are not older than ssl.esnimaxage

 ## Run-time modification

-Based on those configurations (i.e. if esnikeydir is set) I wrote up a ``load_esnikeys()`` function to call ``SSL_esni_server_enable()``, and that... seems to just work, more-or-less first time.
+Based on the above new configuration settings (i.e. if esnikeydir is set) I added the ``load_esnikeys()`` function to call ``SSL_esni_server_enable()``, and that... seems to just work, more-or-less first time.
 Who'da thunk! :-)

 To try that out: